RyanPattison/aquarium/README.md

 aquarium
 ========

-A collection of Python scripts for job management on SHARCNET.
+A Python script for wrapping job management on SHARCNET.